ShovalMishal/Anomaly_Detection_in_aerial_images/README.md

 # Anomaly Detection in aerial images
-Using this repo current version, you can create an anomaly detection experiment where the normal label is background and the abnormal is foreground/OOD.
+Using this repo current version, you can train the full OOD detection pipeline.
+First, create an anomaly detection experiment where the normal label is background and the abnormal is foreground/OOD.
+Then, train the classifier on the anomaly detection results.

 ## Requirements
 You should create repositories folder containing this repo, mmrotate and mmdet repos.
 Before starting you need to download DOTA-v2 dataset - you can use the following link https://captain-whu.github.io/DOTA/